 The RANZCP can offer confidential advice via our Member Welfare Support Line if you are concerned about the health of a psychiatrist or trainee.

 Your local doctors' health advisory service can offer anonymous, confidential advice to the family members of doctors, or to doctors concerned about a colleague.

 The Heads up website lists practical suggestions on how have a conversation with a colleague you’re concerned about.

 If you have good grounds to believe that another doctor's ill health is a serious risk to themselves or their patients, you may need to consider notifying the relevant authority.
-Refer to the Medical Board of Australia's Guidelines for mandatory notification or the Medical Board of New Zealand's Health concerns page for more information.
+Refer to the Medical Board of Australia's Guidelines for mandatory notifications or the Medical Council of New Zealand's Health concerns about a doctor page for more information.

 Peer support should be a safe and supportive space to discuss challenges in your professional life and how these impact you.